Our youngest learners

 • Is your young child gifted?

-Our early learning program interweaves STEAM into learning every day, but our pre-k and kindergarten also students get two extra-big, multi-age, engineering-focused shots of STEAM twice a week.
+Our early learning program interweaves STEAM into learning every day, but our pre-k and kindergarten also students get an extra-big, multi-age, engineering-focused shot of STEAM once a week.

 Measuring Tape Outside

-One day, the fifth graders collaborate with the younger students on a STEAM challenge.
+Once per week, the fourth and fifth grade class collaborates with the younger students on a STEAM challenge.

 As a kindergartner put it: "If they don't know something, we can teach them.
 And if we don't know something, they can teach us."

 Especially for young gifted children, play becomes a means for exploring complex questions and ideas, giving children the chance to share knowledge with peers as they pretend together.
-A group of young Seabury students playing veterinarian with stuffed animals used a light table to look at x-rays, discussed anatomy, used stethoscopes and bandages to treat and diagnose, set up a system for making appointments, billed patients and collected money with the cash register – and more.
+A group of young Seabury students playing veterinarian with stuffed animals used a light table to look at x-rays, discussed anatomy, used stethoscopes and bandages to treat and diagnose, set up a system for making appointments, billed patients, collected money with the cash register, and more.
 This "play" lasted for days and showed complex learning far above pre-k and kindergarten level.

 Writing Planets